jbdzizou/smart_app/README.md

 3.Command to execute DB creation task in Rails container
 `$ docker-compose run web bundle exec rake db:create`

+If the database already exists,Enter the following command `$ docker-compose run web rails db:migrate`

 4.login to localhost(your chrome or etc)
 http://localhost:3000 or http://address:3000